Neo-Thomism in Brazil

-Stained-glass window depicting Thomas Aquinas at Mogi das Cruzes, Brazil.
+Neo-Thomism in Brazil describes Brazilian philosophers' experience of and contribution to the religious philosophy known as Neo-Thomism, the revival and development of medieval Scholasticism in Catholic theology and scholastic philosophy which began in the second half of the 19th century in Europe.

-Neo-Thomism has held a significant influence among Brazilian Catholic philosophers since its introduction in the early 20th century.
+During the Colonial era tertiary education in Brazil was limited to several clerical institutions, typically founded and directed by the Society of Jesus.
+Consequently, Brazilian Scholasticism was never able to assert a notable influence and had almost disappeared by the end of the 18th century.
+However, more than a hundred years later the Neo-Scholastic movement arrived in the country in the early 20th century and attempted a revitalization of the traditional philosophy of Thomism, propagated by a number of Brazilian Catholic philosophers.

-Unlike its neighboring countries of Hispanic America, Brazil did not have universities until 1920.
-This caused Scholastic theology (and philosophy as a whole) to follow a notably different pathway from that of the rest of the continent.
-The only example of tertiary education during the Colonial era were a number of clerical institutions, usually founded and directed by the Society of Jesus.
-Because of this, Brazilian scholasticism was never able to assert a notable influence and had almost disappeared by the end of the 18th century.
-More than a hundred years later, the Neo-Scholastic movement arrived to the country and started to attempt a revitalization of traditional philosophy.
+First appearances: pre-1930

-Early years (up to 1930)
+Unlike neighbouring Hispanic-American countries, Brazil did not establish universities until 1920, and so during the Colonial era tertiary education was limited to several clerical institutions, typically founded and directed by the Society of Jesus.
+Because of this, Brazilian Scholasticism was never able to assert a notable influence and had almost disappeared by the end of the 18th century.

-Probably the earliest appearance of Neo-Thomism in Brazil was the publication at Recife of Lições de Filosofía Elementar, Racional e Moral by José Soriano de Souza (1833–1895) in 1871, eight years before the Aeterni Patris encyclical.
-Close to the views of Matteo Liberatore and Ceferino González, the work attacks Rationalism, rejects the possibility of creating a new order based on reason without taking God into account, and develops thouroughly on the relationship between faith and reason.
+Probably the earliest appearance of Neo-Thomism in Brazil was the publication of Lições de Filosofía Elementar, Racional e Moral by José Soriano de Souza (1833–1895) in Recife in 1871, eight years before the Aeterni Patris encyclical.
 De Souza was not a cleric but a lay physician who had studied philosophy at Leuven and worked as a teacher at the Recife School of Law.
-Despite the highly innovative nature of the text considering its context, it did not have a lasting influence.
+Presenting views close to those of Matteo Liberatore and Ceferino González, in the book he attacked Rationalism, rejected the possibility of creating a new order based on reason without taking God into account, and thoroughly developed the relationship between faith and reason.
+But despite the highly innovative nature of the text considering Thomism's relative absence in the Brazilian context, it did not have a lasting influence.